WeAreFinByte/interview-setup/README.md

-### Create dev and prod environments - using different API keys

-- Explain the reason as to why Express ‘app’ and ‘server’ must be kept separate.

 ### Create a frontend application which has the following:

   - A single dropdown menu which has static base currencies: EUR, USD, GBP